-Judith's work is part of many private and corporate collections including Wellington Management, the Baystate/University of Massachusetts Biomedical Research Institute, Mount Auburn Hospital in Cambridge, Massachusetts, RE/MAX Leading Edge, and most recently Chapel Bridge Park Research and Development Campus in Newton, Massachusetts.
-And, as her work translates well to a variety of mediums, Baystate Health commissioned to have her two-panel painting "Circles of Light I and II" reproduced onto Plexiglass for their Children's Hospital Specialty Center where it is now on permanent display.
+Judith's work is part of several private and corporate collections including Wellington Management, Baystate/UMass Biomedical Research Institute, Mount Auburn Hospital, and most recently the A.T.
+Still Medical School in Mesa, Arizona, and Chapel Bridge Park Research and Development Campus in Newton, Massachusetts.
+And, as her work translates well to a variety of mediums, Baystate Health commissioned to have Judith's two-panel painting "Circles of Light I and II" reproduced onto Plexiglass for their Children's Hospital Specialty Center where it is now on permanent display.